 Natural catastrophes like tornadoes, cyclones, heavy rain, snow, and earthquakes can destroy commercial properties, put people’s lives in danger and disrupt business operations.
 Additional risks such as fire, theft, crimes and civil commotions are equally threatening to commercial properties.

-Commercial insurance is a liability insurance used to help protect the purchaser from risks and liabilities resulting from lawsuits and other claims.
+A commercial insurance policy is a liability insurance used to help protect the purchaser from risks and liabilities resulting from lawsuits and other claims.
 Commercial insurance can help protect various forms of commercial property from natural and man-made risks to ensure business longevity.
-It is an important investment which can be used to mitigate the negative impact of severe financial losses, damages and lawsuits.
-Commercial insurance can help companies stay afloat after a fiscal “deluge,” and prevent businesses from going bankrupt.
+It is an important investment which can be used to mitigate the negative impact of severe financial losses, damages, and lawsuits.
+A commercial insurance policy can help companies stay afloat after a fiscal “deluge,” and prevent businesses from going bankrupt.